Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Configure Diaspora

-For a local development instance, you can skip this step initially.

-Otherwise: Diaspora needs to know what host it's running on.
+Diaspora needs to know what host it's running on.
 Copy config/app_config.yml.example to config/app_config.yml, put your external  url into the pod_url field, and make any other needed configuration changes.

+### Set up the database ###

+You need to configure the database settings.
+Copy config/database.yml.example to config/database.yml and edit it properly.

+After that run `bundle exec rake db:create` to create the needed database or create the database manually.
+If you want to create it manually make sure you choose utf8 as charset and utf8_bin as collation.

+Now you need to create the necessary tables.
+To do so run `bundle exec rake db:migrate`

 ### Run the server